-There are also some command line parameters for enabling the out-of-band monitoring of branch ratio on cores doing busy polling via PMDs.
+There are a couple of command line parameters for enabling the out-of-band monitoring of branch ratios on cores doing busy polling using PMDs as described below:

-'''

---core-list {list of cores}

-'''

-When this parameter is used, the list of cores specified will monitor the ratio between branch hits and branch misses.
-A tightly polling PMD thread will have a very low branch ratio, so the core frequency will be scaled down to the minimum allowed value.
-When packets are received, the code path will alter, causing the branch ratio to increase.
-When the ratio goes above the ratio threshold, the core frequency will be scaled up to the maximum allowed value.
+- --core-list {list of cores} Specify the list of cores to monitor the ratio of branch misses to branch hits.
+A tightly-polling PMD thread has a very low branch ratio, therefore the core frequency scales down to the minimum allowed value.
+On receiving packets, the code path changes, causing the branch ratio to increase.
+When the ratio goes above the ratio threshold, the core frequency scales up to the maximum allowed value. - --branch-ratio {ratio} Specify a floating-point number that identifies the threshold at which to scale up or down for the given workload.
+The default branch ratio is 0.01 and needs adjustment for different workloads.

-'''

---branch-ratio {ratio}

-'''

-The branch ratio is a floating point number that specifies the threshold at which to scale up or down for the given workload.
-The default branch ratio is 0.01, and will need to be adjusted for different workloads.